Sport in Malta: Motorsport

 Motorsport includes drag racing represented by the Malta Drag Racing Association, with recent high ranking Maltese dragsters in official FIA European championships.
 There is also autocross (ASMK), hill climb (Island Car Club), motocross, karting and banger racing championships.

 Basketball

 In 2020, Malta got its first-ever female head coach leading a men’s Division One basketball team.
 It was Silvia Gambino who started the position at Mellieħa S.C.
 Libertas.

 Volleyball

 Malta has a first division for women's volleyball teams.
 The president of the national federation MVA has been Jesmond Saliba.

 Snooker

 Malta also hosts a snooker round, the Malta Cup, which as of 2008 became a non-ranking event.
 In 2008 Malta's Tony Drago was a member of a victorious European Mosconi Cup team, which was played in Portomaso, Malta.
 Claudio Cassar was World Blackball Champion in 2014.

+Shooting

+The most notable Maltese shooter is William Chetcuti, who won medals at the Commonwealth Games and Mediterranean Games, and ranked in the top 8 at the Olympic Games and ISSF World Championships.

 Boxing

 Boxer Jeff Fenech is of Maltese descent.
 Recently contact sports such as Boxing and Kickboxing have become increasingly popular.